jenkinsci/pipeline-aggregator-view-plugin/README.md

-# aggregatedPipelineView
+# Aggregated Pipeline View

-Aggregate Pipeline View for jenkins that shows latest builds of pipelines in jenkins togheter with it's jobs
+The View offers a simple functionality of showing latest pipeline build togheter with their stages.
+From the view you can navigate back to the build number that was generated.